-Honestly, all the Georgia mountain biking scene is missing is a proper bike park, but that won’t be the case for long.
+Honestly, all the Georgia mountain biking scene was missing is a proper bike park.
+Not anymore.

-That’s because Jarrod’s Place, located in the west Georgia mountains just outside of Rome, is scheduled to open to the public in the Spring of 2022.
-The park is still under construction but will include everything from fast flow trails to downhill runs and dirt jumps.
-Jarrod’s Place is also planning to offer proper shuttling service to the trailheads, which will make it Georgia’s first shuttle bike park upon opening.
-The park plans to be a membership-only destination though, so keep an eye on its progress via Facebook or Instagram for an opportunity to claim your spot.
+Jarrod’s Place, located in the west Georgia mountains just outside of Rome, opened in 2022.
+The park includes everything from fast-flow trails to downhill runs and dirt jumps, with more trails being added.
+Jarrod’s Place offers proper shuttling service to the trailheads, making it Georgia’s first shuttle bike park.
+The park is a membership-only destination which you can find more information about by clicking the button below.

 Do you want to hit the trails, but perhaps your family doesn’t?
 Or maybe you’re just looking for additional activities for when you’re done mountain biking.
 Don’t worry, many of these Georgia mountain bike destinations have other adventures everybody can enjoy.